lsst/cp_pipe/bps/templates/README.md

 * `export SELECTION_PTC_BFK=$SELECTION_PTC`: The selection of raws to generate the brighter-fatter kernel; usually will be the same as the PTC selection.
 * `export SELECTION_PTC_CTI=$SELECTION_PTC`: The selection of raws to generate the charge-transfer-inefficiency dataset; usually will be the same as the PTC selection.
 * `export SELECTION_FLAT_g="instrument='LSSTComCam' and selection_string": The selection of raws to generate the g-band flat.
 See below for additional info.
+* `export SELECTION_ILLUMINATION_CORRECTION="instrument='LSSTComCam' and selection_string": The selection of raws to generate illumination corrections.
+See below for additional info.

 Checking Environment Variables
 ------------------------------